plvhx/schnell/README.md

 ### Schnell

-Schnell (meaning 'fast' in German) is PHP micro framework that use most the Slim framework components.
+Schnell (meaning 'fast' in German) is the PHP micro framework that use most of the Slim framework components.